nuuuwan/lk_admin_regions/data/geo/README.md

 2. Administrative District
 3. Divisional Secretariat Division (DSD)
 4. Grama Niladhari Division (GND)

+To avoid violating GitHub's file size limits, files **exceeding 20MB** have been excluded from this repo.

+## File Formats

 The geographic data is represented in three file formats: